 What Agricultural Robotics Is and Why It Exists Agricultural robotics refers to the use of automated machines, artificial intelligence, and smart sensors in farming activities.
 These technologies are designed to support tasks such as planting, harvesting, crop monitoring, irrigation management, and soil analysis.

 The concept emerged as a response to several long-term agricultural challenges.
-Farmers across countries like India, United States, and Japan face labor shortages, unpredictable weather, and increasing food demand.
+Farmers across countries like India, the United States, and Japan face labor shortages, unpredictable weather, and increasing food demand.
 Robotics helps address these issues by improving efficiency, reducing manual strain, and enhancing decision-making through data analytics.

 Modern agricultural robots include autonomous tractors, robotic harvesters, drone-based crop monitoring systems, and automated weed control machines.
 These systems often integrate with precision agriculture platforms that use GPS, machine learning, and real-time field data.